01 of 12

-Begin the final clean-up with a piece of the fine sand paper.
-Right now we're concerned with smoothing off all the peeling flecks of dried outer shell.
+Begin the final clean-up with a piece of the fine sandpaper.
+Focus on smoothing down all of the peeling flecks of dry outer shell.
 This shouldn't take too much pressure.
 Go over the surface a few times, dust off the residue and test to see if it's smooth to your touch.
 When you're satisfied with the feel, you can move on to washing the gourd with bleach.Continue to 10 of 12 below.

 10 of 12

-The last thing I like to do is to wash the birdhouse gourd with a mix of 1 part bleach to 10 parts water.
-I use a steel wool pad to do this, so that any remaining residue comes off with it.
-The bleach disinfects the outer gourd and slightly lightens any imperfections on the gourd.
+Finally, you should wash the bird house gourd with a mix of 1 part bleach to 10 parts water.
+Use a steel wool pad to do this so that it can scrape off any remaining residue.
+The bleach disinfects the outer shell and slightly lightens any imperfections on the gourd.
 It won't make the spots disappear.
 For perfection, you'll need a fake plastic gourd.
-The imperfections are what make each birdhouse unique.Continue to 11 of 12 below.
+The imperfections are what make each bird house unique.Continue to 11 of 12 below.

 11 of 12